tobias-weiss-ai-xr/opendesk-edu/docs/architecture.md

 ## Filepicker

-The Nextcloud Filepicker is integrated into the OX AppSuite, supporting the following use cases against the respective openDesk instance's Nextcloud:
+The Nextcloud Filepicker is integrated into the OX AppSuite, supporting the following use cases within the respective openDesk instance's Nextcloud:
 - Attach files from Nextcloud to emails.
 - Create and add links to Nextcloud files into emails.
 - Save attachments from emails into Nextcloud.